erosenfeld/Thesaurus/README.md

 Each word and its Part of Speech (POS) tag was then replaced with a token.
 Each token is simply the word, with "/A", "/N", or "/V" appended to the end, depending on whether the part of speech indicates the word is used as an adjective, noun, or verb, respectively.
 Another opportunity was taken to cleanse the dataset, where any words whose POS tags were not indicative of either a noun, verb, or adjective were removed from consideration.

 The thesaurus needs a list of dictionary words.
-I used the dictionary provided by Mathematica by calling `DictionaryLookup[]`.
+I used the dictionary provided by Mathematica via `DictionaryLookup[]`.

 Following these steps, a series of Python scripts were used to further condense and format the data.
-A full step-by-step procedure can be found under **Creating Your Own Thesaurus**.
+A full step-by-step procedure can be found under [**Creating Your Own Thesaurus**](https://github.com/erosenfeld/Thesaurus#creating-your-own-thesaurus).

 # How to Implement #
 ---